acio157/wonderland/README.md

 # Wonderland
-Guthub is full of some of the wildest shit.
+Github is full of wild shit.
 I post it here.

 ## Science